 However, if the motorcycle leans over a bit there is a significant difference in the amount of effort it takes to keep the bike from falling over to the ground.
 The more the motorcycle leans, the more effort is needed to keep it from falling over.
 Similarly, when people hunch forward while sitting on an office chair their back muscles have to work much harder to hold the body up and keep it from falling forward.

-Simply put, leaning forward 30 degrees in an attempt to get closer to the computer screen puts 3 to 4 times more strain on the back, causing advanced wear and tear on the joint surfaces, the ligaments of the spine, and the discs located between the vertebrae1.
+Simply put, leaning forward in an attempt to get closer to the computer screen increases the strain on the back, which may cause wear and tear on the joint surfaces, ligaments, and discs.
 The back muscles are also negatively affected as the continuous added strain causes them to tighten up, reducing optimal blood and nutrient flow to the back muscles.
 Over time this posture leads to the development of tight, rigid muscles and joints, which makes them more prone to injury.

 One of the biggest misconceptions with sitting is that it doesn't require any muscular effort.
 This is absolutely false.
 The back muscles are continuously working to maintain the body in an upright posture while sitting.
 And for those who sit in an office chair and work for long periods of time at a computer in a hunched forward posture, the structures in the back suffer considerable strain.